Tuft & Needle vs. Purple Mattress Comparison

 Buy the Purple mattress if you

-- Prefer a bouncier feel: the Smart Comfort Grid in the Purple mattress has a pronounced ability to jump back to its original shape when you stop applying pressure to it.
+- Prefer a bouncier feel: the Purple Grid has a pronounced ability to jump back to its original shape when you stop applying pressure to it.
 This resilience makes the mattress easy to move on top of, and makes it unlikely that you’ll ever feel stuck in the bed.
 Even though the Tuft & Needle also has a lot of resilience, if you want a springier feel, the Purple mattress is the better of these two to pick.

 The Purple mattress and the Tuft & Needle both have some substantial benefits, and the great majority of customers who buy these mattresses keep them and love them.